-The older children within this group also begin to practice the expanded educational opportunities that will be the focus of the next phase of their education - moving beyond the classroom.
+The oOlder children within this group also begin to practice the expanded educational opportunities that will be the focus of the next phase of their education - moving beyond the classroom.
 Each late spring, the 5 year old students go on an overnight camping trip (a tradition that continues through the entire elementary program).
-Four year old students also begin to explore the world beyond their classroom, but with smaller scale activities like trips to the museum, the library, and the Urban Ecology Center at Washington Park.
+Four Four-year-year-old students also begin to explore the world beyond their classroom, but with smaller scale activities like trips to the museum, the library, and the Urban Ecology Center at Washington Park.
+Each spring, 5-year-old students go on an overnight camping trip (a tradition that continues through the entire elementary program).

-The Montessori Elementary Program (1st - 6th grades) - Lower Elementary and Upper Elementary
+The Montessori Elementary Program: Lower Elementary (1st - 3rd Grades) and Upper Elementary (4th - 6th Grades)

 The Montessori elementary program builds upon the preschool experience.
-As such, the classroom materials continue to serve as a means to an end, developing imagination, aiding in abstraction, and generating a world view about the human task and purpose.
+As such In the lower elementary environment, the classroom materials continue to serve as a means to an end, developing imagination, aiding in abstraction, and generating a world view about the human task and purpose.
 Interdisciplinary studies combine geological, biological, and anthropological science.
 In each of these areas, children practice the skills of classification and critical thinking.
 Children engage with questions about the origins of the universe, the nature of life, people and their differences, and other substantial intellectual pursuits.
 These lessons support what Montessori called "the cosmic mind" and what former Highland teacher and principal Tim Souers described as "making the transition into the social world."

-The classroom environment for six to twelve year old students focuses much more on working in small groups, teaching children how to work together, and to solve problems in a proactive, social way as much as possible.
+The classroom environment for six to twelve-year-old students focuses much more on working in small groups, teaching children how to work together, and to solve problems in a proactive, social way as much as possible.